 What is Coaching?

-In the course of coaching, the coach guides the coachee to address the challenge with a simplified approach.
-The coach always stays neutral and creates a secure place for the coachee to find a solution.
+In the course of coaching, the coach guides the coaches to address the challenge with a simplified approach.
+The coach always stays neutral and creates a secure place for the coaches to find a solution.

 What does a Coach do?